 Sali runs the company, designs the website, manages events and liaises with venues.

-Sali is on the Board of Directors for the RPO and is highly involved in the management and running of the orchestra -
+Sali is on the Board of Directors for the RPO and is involved in the management and running of the orchestra -

 a role which has presented many challenges during recent months.

 Since March 2020, with most of her performance ventures and regular work being tragically at standstill, Sali has diversified and maintained a pro-active attitude.
 She has secured two part-time jobs: She works as a part time assistant at a beautiful garden centre in South London and also has been appointed as Event Manager and Operations Lead for highly successful company, PopUp Painting.

 She has also collaborated with local charity, Living Well Bromley to create online performances, workshops and community music.
 She has set up many Classical PopUps initiatives, a campaign to support struggling musicians and is part of the newly formed West End of Wales Orchestra - delivering online content and youth orchestra coaching sessions.